-Iceland is considered as one of the most beautiful countries in the entire world.
+Iceland is considered one of the most beautiful countries in the entire world.
 It’s an island isolated from the other parts of Europe, famous from the amazing nature, awesome landscapes and (since recently) a place where the Game of Thrones was filmed.
-In this post we have gathered Iceland interesting facts to give you some insights about this amazing country.
+In this post, we have gathered interesting Iceland facts to give you some insights about this amazing country.

-These informations are mainly connected with the culture and geography of Iceland.
-Hopefully, they will be useful not only for the travellers visiting Iceland but also for everyone who is interested in getting to know new facts about the world.
+These pieces of information about Iceland country are mainly connected with the culture and geography of Iceland.
+Hopefully, they will be useful not only for travelers visiting Iceland but also for everyone who is interested in getting to know new facts about the world.

 … and Greenland should be named Iceland.
 Due to the strong influence of the Atlantic Ocean, the climate in Iceland is quite mild.
 Only about 11% of its total area is covered in ice.

 There are many theories on why the names of these two regions are so confusing.
 One thing is certain- it’s one of the Iceland facts that are worth knowing.

 Iceland Has One Of The Most Beautiful Natures In The World

 It’s very easy to find a travel guide to Iceland on the internet.
 No wonder why: this country is considered one of the most beautiful in the world.
 It’s called the land of ice and fire.
 With so many points of interest in Iceland, the scenery is absolutely breathtaking.

 You already know about the ice, so let’s talk about the fire!
 Iceland has many volcanos: Grímsvötn is the most active of them.
 The other result of the heat inside the earth are the hot springs.
 The most famous geothermal spa (and also the most often visited points of interest in Iceland) is a Blue Lagoon.

 One of the interesting facts about Iceland, there are almost no forests over there!